openstack-archive/tripleo-incubator/doc/source/deploying.rst

 Needed data
 ~~~~~~~~~~~

-- IPMI (address, user, password) details for the three non-manually installed
-  machines.
+- a JSON file describing your baremetal machines in a format described
+  in devtest_setup.sh (see: nodes), making sure to include all MAC addresses

-- MAC addresses for all network interface cards in those same machines.
+  for all network interface cards as well as the IPMI (address, user, password)
+  details for them.

 - 2 spare contiguous ip addresses on your L2 network for seed deployment.